stefanjacobs/tutorials/01-docker-host-multipass/README.md

 ## Limitations

-At the moment, multipass does not seem to work within a VPN environment.
+At the moment, multipass does not seem to work within a VPN environment, see [this issue](https://github.com/canonical/multipass/issues/1336).

 ## Appendix